 Table 1.
 Soil moisture sensor comparison chart

-TEROS 12 TEROS 10 EC-5 5TM 5TE GS3 10HS Measures Volumetric water content, temperature, electrical conductivity Volumetric water content Volumetric water content Volumetric water content, temperature Volumetric water content, temperature, electrical conductivity Volumetric water content, temperature, electrical conductivity Volumetric water content Volume of Influence 1010 mL 430 mL 240 mL 715 mL 715 mL 160 mL 1320 mL Measurement output Digital SDI-12 Analog Analog Digital SDI-12 Digital SDI-12 Digital SDI-12 Analog Field Lifespan 10+ years 10+ years 3-5 years* 3-5 years* 3-5 years* 10+ years
+TEROS 12 TEROS 11 TEROS 10 EC-5 5TM 5TE GS3 10HS Measures Volumetric water content, temperature, electrical conductivity Volumetric water content, temperature Volumetric water content Volumetric water content Volumetric water content, temperature Volumetric water content, temperature, electrical conductivity Volumetric water content, temperature, electrical conductivity Volumetric water content Volume of Influence 1010 mL 1010 mL 430 mL 240 mL 715 mL 715 mL 160 mL 1320 mL Measurement Output Digital SDI-12 Digital SDI-12 Analog Analog Digital SDI-12 Digital SDI-12 Digital SDI-12 Analog Field Lifespan 10+ years 10+ years 10+ years 3-5 years* 5-7 years* 5-7 years* 5-7 years

-3-5 years* Durability Highest Highest Moderate Moderate Moderate High Moderate Installation Installation tool for high accuracy Installation tool for high accuracy Install by hand Install by hand Install by hand Install by hand Install by hand
+3-5 years* Durability Highest Highest Highest Moderate Moderate Moderate High Moderate Installation Installation tool for high accuracy Installation tool for high accuracy Installation tool for high accuracy Install by hand Install by hand Install by hand Install by hand Install by hand

-*Choose a long-life sensor such as the TEROS 12 if field conditions are typically warm and wet
+*Choose a long-life sensor such as TEROS if field conditions are typically warm and wet

 CHOOSE THE RIGHT FIELD WATER POTENTIAL SENSOR